crodriguez4443/dende-arts-site/src/blog/citizenship-and-capoeira/index.md

 ## Join us in the Roda!

 \* indicates required Email Address \* First Name \* Last Name \* (function($) {window.fnames = new Array(); window.ftypes = new Array();fnames\[0\]='EMAIL';ftypes\[0\]='email';fnames\[1\]='FNAME';ftypes\[1\]='text';fnames\[2\]='LNAME';ftypes\[2\]='text';}(jQuery));var $mcj = jQuery.noConflict(true);

-Note: There are no song lyrics in this markdown document, so no table formatting was necessary.
-The document appears to be a blog post about capoeira and citizenship.